Hey remember that scene from Jurassic Park where Lex and Tim are sitting outside of the T-Rex paddock?

 When picture and sound cut at the same time it’s very jarring.
 It’s the sound of after school specials and 90s public access TV.
 You can tell something’s weird even if you can’t put your finger on it.

-ECG offers a robust, fully-equipped audio suite, complete with Adobe Creative Suite, 4K resolution TC, and a brand spanking new WhisperRoom.
+ECG offers three robust, fully-equipped audio suites, complete with Adobe Creative Suite, 4K resolution TC, and a brand spanking new WhisperRoom.
 A WhisperRoom offers premium sound isolation, perfect for recording voiceover and music.
 We’ve also got a great selection of mics and mic accessories to help you establish vital things like wild sound, room tone, and realism.

 We have a variety of tools to help capture the ambient sound of a room.
 You got a dramatic reunion of two lovers in an airport?
 We’ll add planes, distant cash registers, and feet stomping.
 Are you shooting a basketball promo?
 We’ll lets edit out all the sneaker squeals in the background and put some banging jock jams behind the voiceover.
 Maybe you’re working on a horror story and want a scream to draw your audience to the left of the screen?
 We’ll pan the scream directly to the left so they’ll get the full terror of your knife-wielding bandit.